 These aren’t "income" directly, but they reduce your living costs significantly:

-House hacking (which you’re already doing!)
+House hacking (which I am already doing!)

 Renting out storage space (Spare rooms, basement, garage on Neighbor.com or privately)